Paris Las Vegas: Features

 Paris Las Vegas includes a 95263 sqft casino.
 To increase foot traffic, a new entrance along the Strip was added in 2003.
 The project included a new lounge and nightclub known as Risqué, which closed in 2010.
 Chateau Nightclub and Gardens opened the following year with 45000 sqft of space, including outdoor areas overlooking the Strip.

 The original hotel tower is 34 stories, and includes 2,916 rooms.
 An $87 million hotel renovation, covering 1,600 rooms, was underway in 2019.
 In 2023, it was announced that the 756-room Jubilee tower of the adjacent Horseshoe Las Vegas (formerly Bally's) would be incorporated into Paris Las Vegas as the Versailles tower.

 The 26-story Jubilee tower was originally completed in 1981.
 A $100 million renovation project was launched to convert the building.
-Its height would be increased 17 feet with a Parisian-style roof, and a skybridge would connect to the existing Paris tower.
+Its height would be increased 17 ft with a Parisian-style roof, and a skybridge would connect to the existing Paris tower.
 Balconies were also added to rooms on the older tower's west-facing side, overlooking the Fountains of Bellagio.
 The tower conversion was finished in 2024, bringing the total room count to 3,672.